coo990/tonights-dinner/README.md

 # Tonight's Dinner

-Planning to create a web-app that allows a user to create and store their dinners.
+Created a web-app that allows me to input and store the dinners I cook in the evening.
+Helpful for tracking what I eat and what I can make.

+07/10/21 - MVP Nearly achieved, need to make the edit action work correctly.

 ## Technology used
 - Ruby on Rails